 The Million Pound Cruise on Silversea Silver Whisper

 A cruise that lasts 124 days may sound like taking a lifetime, and well, it does.
 During those four months, you will be visiting 28 countries, among which Sri Lanka, Madagascar, Vietnam, French Polynesia, Malaysia, and Cameroon to name a few.

 This is considered the world’s most expensive cruise and it will cost a couple a modest sum of 1.5 million dollars.

 The cruise is the creation of the British company Six Star Cruises.
 It’s not exactly how they’ve calculated the price of 8,000 pounds per day, but the team is committed to delivering on the promises of a luxury experience.

-Passengers will be picked up right from their home and they’ll reach the cruise ship via a helicopter.
+Passengers will be picked up right from their home, and they’ll reach the cruise ship via a helicopter.
 To receive the proper welcome, travelers are treated with beluga caviar set at the modest 2,000 pounds per kilogram.
-Gold-plated fixtures, mahogany, fine gourmet tasting menus, marbled bathrooms, and large verandas are determining for the quality of the cruise experience.
+Gold-plated fixtures, mahogany, fine gourmet tasting menus, marble bathrooms, and large verandas are determining for the quality of the cruise experience.
 Because, you know, I’d never go aboard a ship that doesn’t feature gold-plated fixtures, no sir!

 Constance Moofushi, the Maldives

 I simply couldn’t include just one private island on the list, could I?
 If you’re a fan of such exquisite tropical experiences, consider Constance Moofushi.
 Yes, the name sounds a little bit funny, but wait until you discover what it represents.